realadammatthew/humbleberger/src/copy/how-to-become-a-jewish-christian.md

-# How Do I Become a Jewish-Christian?
+# How Do I Become A Jewish-Christian?

 ## Embracing Israel’s Messiah Without Losing Your Heritage